why job not safe reasons

 Who Is Most at Risk?

-While no job is truly immune, some tech roles face more immediate disruption than others.
+While no job is truly immune, declining job security in the tech industry is affecting some roles more than others.

 Vulnerable Roles: